 - 4. Open the dataflow definition file in a JSON or text editor. - 5.
 Add the JSON determined in the previous step. - 6.
 Before you save the dataflow definition file, use a JSON validation tool to verify that the JSON is valid.
 An error occurs if you try to upload the dataflow definition file with invalid JSON.
 You can find JSON validation tool on the internet. - 7.
 Save and close the dataflow definition file. - 8.
 In the Dataflow View of the data monitor, click the actions list for the dataflow and then select Upload. - 9.
 Select the updated dataflow definition file and click Upload. - 10.
-In the Dataflow View of the data monitor, click the actions list for the dataflow and then select Run to run the dataflow job.

-Note: If you are adding a predicate to a dataset that was previously created, each user must log out and log back in for the predicate to take effect.
+In the Dataflow View of the data monitor, click the actions list for the dataflow and then select Run to run the dataflow job. - 11.
+Click the Refresh Jobs button () to view the latest status of the dataflow job.
+You can view the OppRoles dataset after the dataflow job completes successfully. - Note: If you are adding a predicate to a dataset that was previously created, each user must log out and log back in for the predicate to take effect.